prwhitegsf/OrderBook/README.md

 CANCELLED
 - The order has been removed from the order book
+- An order must be ACCEPTED before being cancelled
 - Occurs via the Cancel order type
 - Cancelled orders are placed in the Record Depot completed table